RosettaCommons/documentation/stepwise.md

 -allow_internal_local_moves                      Allow moves in which internal cutpoints are created to allow ERRASER rebuilds (default:**false**)
 -allow_skip_bulge                                Allow moves in which an intervening residue is skipped and the next one is modeled as floating base (default:**false**)
 -allow_variable_bond_geometry                    In 10% of moves, let bond angles & distance change (default:false) (**warning: this may not work anymore**)
--num_pose_minimize                               number of sampled poses to minimize within each stepwise move -full_model:rna:force_syn_chi_res_list           optional: sample only syn chi for these res in sampler [ChainResidueVector*] -force_centroid_interaction                      Require base stack or pair even for single residue loop closed (which could also be bulges!)
+-num_pose_minimize                               number of sampled poses to minimize within each stepwise move (1 for RNA; 5 poses with lowest energy after packing for protein)
+-full_model:rna:force_syn_chi_res_list           optional: sample only syn chi for these res in sampler [ChainResidueVector*] -force_centroid_interaction                      Require base stack or pair even for single residue loop closed (which could also be bulges!)
 -rebuild_bulge_mode                              rebuild_bulge_mode (just for SWA backwards compatibility)